-Because this is an Advanced Level Apprenticeship, apprentices will be expected to have strong practical skills and advanced abilities.
+As an apprentice you will be expected to have strong practical skills and advanced abilities.
 You’ll need to be able to follow technical drawings and understand health and safety regulations.

 Share this course with someone you know...

-You would like to pursue a career as an electrician and want to earn while you learn.
+You would like to pursue a career as an electrician and have completed a relevant Level 2 qualification.

 Four GCSEs at grade 4, including English and maths, to be employed or have an employer willing to take you on.
 If you do not have an employer, we may be able to help you find one through our recruitment team.

-That the course is delivered by people from industry who will teach you how the industry works.
-Regular guest speakers demonstrate the latest equipment available and new industry technologies.
+Being taught by tutors who have worked in the industry as well as regular guest speakers who demonstrate the latest equipment available and new industry technologies.

 Full-time employment as a qualified electrician (many apprentices remain with the employer they completed their training with).